Exclusive: Vintage Radio Shack

 Tags: , , , , , , , , , , ,

-America’s entire science-fiction history in full of stories warning of a dystopian future where books are outlawed, art is destroyed, and the punishment for reading poetry is death.
-Who ever though that having “electronics books” was a good idea?
+America’s entire science-fiction history is full of stories warning of a dystopian future where books are outlawed, art is destroyed, and the punishment for reading poetry is death.
+Who thought that having “electronics books” was a good idea?
 Not me, and here’s the proof:

 Talk about irony.
 In an Orwellian moment, owners of Amazon’s Kindle discovered that their recently purchased copies of George Orwell’s 1984 and Animal Farm had been deleted by Amazon.
 Apparently, a third-party retailer who specializes in selling public-domain books used Amazon’s self-service platform to sell copies of two Orwell titles.
 Unfortunately, those books aren’t public domain in the U.S.A.
-Read more »

 How About a Nice Game of Chess?